Baked Kuri Kabocha Squash and Apple Maple Pudding (and it's vegan too)

 - If you can’t get a hold of kuri squash, you can substitute another squash, preferably a kabocha type, that is denser and sweeter than most other types.
 Try butternut squash, rouge d’Etampes or Muscat (Musque de Provence).
 Do not use regular pumpkin - it is far too watery and fibrous.

 - The orange skin of the kuri squash cooks up quite soft, and the orange adds to the vibrant color of the pudding.
-If using other, more tough-skinned squash varieties, just scoop out the flesh and discard the skins.
+If using other, more tough-skinned squash varieties, or you have a green-skinned variety and want to keep the pudding orange-colored just scoop out the flesh and discard the skin.

 - If you don’t care about keeping it all vegan, use butter instead of the oil.
-Dot the top with more butter.
-Butter does tend to improve everything.
+Dot the top with more butter, for a really rich flavor.

 - Try ripe pears instead of apples.